-READ section GOAL: My goal for this section is to help you realize how much a person can hide their discouragement when using this goal."
+(e.g., help you realize how much a person can hide their discouragement when using this goal.")

-□ READ bullet points. (sharing bullet points below is optional but recommended)
+READ bullet points. (sharing bullet points below is optional but recommended)

 - Significance is a goal in which the person does NOT look like they lack confidence or fear being a burden. - This person repels others more than most forms of negative behavior. - A person in the goal of significance wants to be invalidated.
 To get this, they must make others feel invalidated first. - People with high assets use this goal the most. - They think, "if you didn't need me, you wouldn't want me." - When successfully redirecting this person, you have a high asset team member.